playcanvas/blog/_posts/2021-11-08-anim-layer-masks-and-blending.markdown

 Masks can streamline this workflow by enabling developers to add or remove a model’s bones from an animation layer directly.
 This means you can select which part of a character a particular set of animations should animate directly in the PlayCanvas editor.
 Testing out different combinations of character bones now becomes as simple as toggling a few checkboxes.

+{% include video.html src="/assets/media/anim-layer-masking.mp4" %}
-Creating layer masks in the PlayCanvas editor
+_Creating layer masks in the PlayCanvas editor_

 By selecting only the bones in the upper body of the character model for an anim layer, you can free up the lower body to be animated by previous layers which would have been overwritten without this upper body mask.